Spread the Shred!

 Skateboarding improves balance and coordination, while burning calories and strengthening muscle.
 It also teaches resilience, encouraging riders to get back up and try again after falling down.
 Skateboarding can alleviate stress, anxiety and depression by clearing the mind and building confidence.

-During our Colorado trip in July 2017, we filmed a full length video documenting firsthand the therapeutic benefits of skateboarding.
-Working side by side with local Therapists, we hosted multiple skate clinics catered to people with developmental disabilities, recovering addicts, and those battling homelessness and depression.
+Each summer, Shred.Co and team travel out to Boulder, Colorado and surrounding townships to put on Therapeutic Skate Clinics!
+Working side by side with local Therapists, we host multiple learn-to-skate clinics catered to individuals with developmental disabilities, recovering addicts, and those battling homelessness and depression.

 Rehabilitation and Recovery